-For New York Jets fans that attended today’s home game on December 22, 2019 against the Pittsburgh Steelers at New Jersey’s Metlife Stadium, they found themselves in a stadium that felt more like it was in Pittsburgh than New Jersey.
+For New York Jets fans that attend home games every Sunday against any NFL team at New Jersey’s Metlife Stadium, they find themselves often in a stadium that feels like a home game for the opposing team.
 Yes, the New York Jets play their home games in New Jersey.
 However, calling it a home game really doesn’t make sense anymore.
-That’s because a large portion of the fan base that hold season tickets sell their games online at places like StubHub and Ticketmaster.
+That’s because a large portion of the fan base that holds season tickets sell their games online at places like StubHub and Ticketmaster.
 New York Giants season ticket holders do the same thing too.
-The fact that both teams are having horrible seasons as usual, plays a part in many season ticket holders selling their games.
-However there’s another reason why a good portion of NFL season ticket holders sell their game tickets.
+The fact that both teams are maybe having horrible seasons, as usual, plays a part in many season ticket holders selling their games.
+However, there’s another reason why a good portion of NFL season ticket holders sells their game tickets.
 That reason is called the PSL license.
 Here’s why!

 The majority of season ticket holders at MetLife Stadium were forced to buy PSL licenses ten years ago when the New York Jets moved into MetLife Stadium.
 The other New York team, the New York Giants forced their fans to do the same thing.
 For years it was impossible to get season tickets to New York Jets or New York Giants home games.
 Ownership of both teams understood the value of NFL game tickets.
 Game tickets for NFL games especially in New York were in high demand back in the 2000s and preceding years.
 When the state of New York made it legal to sell tickets over face value in the 2000s, fans made out well; especially season ticket holders of the New York Giants.

-Most people with a good sense of mine would say that’s not really a good deal.
-However, I have two sons and going to NFL games has always been a tradition in my family.
-Yes this is my story but its a shared story with thousands of other NFL season ticket holders dealing with the PSL issue.
+Most people with a good sense of mind would say that’s not really a good deal.
+However, I have two sons, and going to NFL games has always been a tradition in my family.
+Yes, this is my story but it’s a shared story with thousands of other NFL season ticket holders dealing with the PSL issue.
 That’s what leads us to the NFL home game experience being destroyed.

-So now stadiums are full with opposing team’s fans because the season ticket holders are being forced to sell multiple games to pay their PSL long term contract payments.
+So now stadiums are full of opposing team’s fans because the season ticket holders are being forced to sell multiple games to pay their PSL long-term contract payments.
 And the word contract is important here.
 These were contracts fans signed and there is language in the contracts that do not bode well for the season ticket holder if they don’t make their PSL payments.
-Further infuriating many PSL Season ticket holders is the fact that some teams have lowered the price for PSLs in the current market because no one is buying them anymore, therefore making season ticket holders of high priced PSLs, owners of worthless licenses.
+Further infuriating many PSL Season ticket holders is the fact that some teams have lowered the price for PSLs in the current market because no one is buying them anymore, therefore making season ticket holders of high-priced PSLs, owners of worthless licenses.